blinkchain/Proof-of-Concept-Yellowpaper/README.md

 > **Quick Info** 💡
 >
 > **Escrow Rate** - To restrict spending of blinkcoins, blinkchain's native coin during recessions, bear markets similar to a central bank that icreases borrowing rates to reduce spending.
-Escrow rates are levied to delegators on their blinkcoins to retrict certain supply for a fixed amount of period i.e., 500 epochs (5,000,000 blocks) or approx 21 days.
+Escrow rates are levied to delegators on their blinkcoins every epoch to retrict certain supply for a fixed amount of period i.e., 500 epochs (5,000,000 blocks) or approx 21 days.
 This rate is known as SERC (Staking Escrow Rates for Collateral) which will be hiked, lowered according to market conditions determined by the network per epoch.

 - Whitepaper 3.3.4, Passive, Level:Node
+- Minimum SERC set at 1%
+- Each pulse is 0.1% so 1% = 10 pulses
+- Done on every epoch, changes every epoch start
+- At first pulse change is found and the new serc rate is calculated
+-

 ## Per Token Collateral (Requirement)